dderusha/CI_Munki/README.md

 Next you will be asked for the desired manifest you would like applied to the workstation.
 Lastly, when CI_munki exits you should restart your computer for the changes to take effect.

+## Acknowledgments

+Thank you to Damon O’Hare for .pkg python install assistance.
+Part of muni’s original code.
+Always thankful to MacMule for his last logged in user writeup.
+Lastly @elios (macadmins slack #python channel) for help with CFPreferencesSetMultiple.